FelipeVasquez350/CTPBot/README.md

 - In case of multiple exceptions thrown from commands the bot will automatically disable them globally to avoid a complete crash, also jest tests for each command are provided (not sure if as a status command output or not V please intervene)

-- Deployment moved from Heroku (bye bye free dynos) to Fly.io (how does it stay up is unknown so whenever you use it either pray/thank the devs or make a donation).
-This means now the bot can be self-deployed as a Docker Container!
-(Disclaimer: i have no idea how to make them, or even if this part i'm writing gets released alongside a public release)
+- Deployment moved from Heroku (bye bye free dynos) to ~~Fly.io (how does it stay up is unknown so whenever you use it either pray/thank the devs or make a donation)~~ currently on my own Home Server, in case i might be incapable in the future to continue maintaining it i'll get it back on Fly.io or somewhere else.
+This also means now the bot can be self-deployed as a Docker Container!

 ## Deployment
 There are two main ways to run the bot locally on your machine:

 ### A) Clone the repo
-   These instructions assume you're operating through the command line (preferably in a GNU/Linux enviroment) but they can be done manually with the Windows file explorer or in any GUI-provided OS.
+   These instructions assume you're operating through the command line (preferably on a GNU/Linux enviroment) but they can be done manually with the Windows file explorer or on any GUI-provided OS.

    Also you'll be required to have installed [NodeJS](https://nodejs.org/en) v20.4.0 or older in your machine, and also having the Node Package Manager aka npm installed too in the case it doesn't come pre-installed in your NodeJS installation  (as of writing v9.8.0)

 1) clone/(fork for contributing) this repository

-   (can also be done by clicking con the (only) green Code button and selecting "Download ZIP")
    > git clone https://github.com/FelipeVasquez350/CTPBot.git

+   (this can also be done by clicking con the (only) green Code button and selecting "Download ZIP")

 2) Enter the directory
    >cd CTPBot

    2.1 If you're trying to use a fork of the project (currently this v2.0) the also run
-   > git checkout v2.0
+   >git checkout v2.0

 3) Copy the enviroment variables file in order to configure the bot (required in order to continue)
    >cp example.env .env

-4) Open the terminal (if you haven't yet) and run the following in order to generate the bot build files.
+4) Open the terminal (if you haven't yet) and run the following in order to download the required packages.
-   >npm run build
+   >npm install

 5) Once it has finished without errors (it may give warning on some packages) run the bot:

    a. in Production
-   > npm start
+   > npm build && npm start

    b. in Developement
    > npm run dev

 6) After making sure the bot works remember the slash commands are per guild-only, so you'll need to run the following to make them apprear in your server (given you have put the correct GUILD_ID in the .env file)
    > npm run deploy

    To remove them you can also run
    > npm run withdraw

-7) Remember the Vanilla images folder is not included with this repo, so you'll need to get them by yourself (Google TConvert)
+7) Remember the Vanilla images folder is not included with this repo, so you'll need to get them by yourself (search for TConvert)

 ### B) Through the Docker Image
-To avoid any kind of (works on my machine, on yours does not) you can use the Docker engine to run a preconfigured enviroment to run the bot in without having to install any dependencies (apart from docker itself obviously)
+To avoid any kind of *"works on my machine, but somehow on yours does not"* you can use the Docker engine to run a preconfigured enviroment to run the bot in, without having to install any dependencies (apart from docker itself obviously)

 Running one for the first time may seem confusing so i'm going to explain it as much as possible.

 1) Make sure you have Docker installed and running, see https://docs.docker.com/engine/install/

 2) Pull the image from the repository
-   > docker pull ghcr.io/felipevasquez350/ctpbot:v2.0
+   > docker pull ghcr.io/felipevasquez350/ctpbot:latest

 3) Once downloaded the image there's the hard part, making sure it runs correctly, the command is the following
-   > docker run -it --env-file .env -v {path_to_your_parent_images_folder}:{TERRARIA_VANILLA_FILES_PATH} ctpbot-v2
+   > docker run -it --env-file .env -v {path_to_your_parent_images_folder}:/bot/archive ghcr.io/felipevasquez350/ctpbot:latest

    Here's the breakdown
-   - docker run: the base command to run an image
+   - `docker run`: The base command to run an image

-   - -it this will allow you to see the output of the bot in the current terminal, in case you don't want to and made sure it works use -d instead
+   - `-it`: This will allow you to see the output of the bot in the current terminal, in case you don't want to and made sure it works use `-d` instead to make it run in the backgroud

-   - --env-file .env: Here we're specifying the file to read the enviroment variables from
+   - `--env-file .env`: Here we're specifying the file to read the enviroment variables from

-   - -v {path_to_your_parent_images_folder}:{TERRARIA_VANILLA_FILES_PATH}: this specifies which folder docker will mount inside the running image from your local machine (the path before ":" ) and the path it will find inside said running image (the path after ":" ).
+   - `-v {path_to_your_parent_images_folder}:/bot/archive`: This specifies which folder docker will mount inside the running image from your local machine (the path before ":" ) and the path it will find inside said running image (the path after ":" ).
 The former has to refelect the path inside the .env file for the Vanilla Images folder

-   - ctpbot-v2: the name of the image
+   - `ctpbot:latest`: the name and the version of the image

 ## Contributing